Generalized Orthogonal Matching Pursuit: RIP based Recovery Condition Analysis

-\begin{remark} [Related to the measurement size of sensing matrix] It is well known that $m \times n$ random sensing matrix with i.i.d. entries with Gaussian distribution $N(1, 1/m)$ obey the RIP with $\delta_K < \varepsilon$ with overwhelming probability if the dimension of the measurements satisfies\cite{baraniuk2008simple}
+\begin{remark} [Measurement size of sensing matrix] It is well known that an $m \times n$ random sensing matrix whose entries are i.i.d. with Gaussian distribution $N(0, \frac{1}{m})$ obeys the RIP ($\delta_K < \varepsilon$) with overwhelming probability if the dimension of the measurements satisfies \cite{baraniuk2008simple}